learn-co-curriculum/phrg-activerecord-associations-review/README.md

 new_post.save
 ```

-Ths will return a new `post` object with the `author_id` already set for you!
+This will return a new `post` object with the `author_id` already set for you!
 We use this one as much as possible because it's just easier. `build` works just like `new`.
 So the instance that is returned isn't quite saved to the database just yet.
 You'll need to `#save` the instance when you want it to be persisted to the databse.

 ## Setting a singular association